 So what is sebum?
-You may be sorry you asked.
-Sebum is a sticky, waxy fat that settles into the fibers of your workout clothes and attracts odor-causing soils.
+Sebum is a sticky, waxy fat that settles into the fibers of your workout clothes, creating odors and stains.
+That’s why it’s important to know how to remove sweat stains from workout clothes, as well as how to wash and deodorize them.
 Washing clothes in hot water melts the sebum, but most performance clothing is made from synthetic fibers that require cold water washing.

 The channels and grooves found in moisture-wicking synthetics trap body soil that compounds the odor problem.
 See, it isn’t just you.
 It’s those odor-attracting fabrics that are causing such a stink.
-To minimize the amount of odor and get your performance wear smelling fresh and clean, you’ll need a strategy.
+To minimize the amount of odor, get rid of sweat stains, and get your performance wear smelling fresh and clean, you’ll need a strategy.

-Those breathable, flexible performance fabrics are great for staying cool and giving you a good range of motion in the gym, but once you finish your workout, those fabrics become odor-magnets.
+Performance fabrics are great for staying cool and giving you a good range of motion in the gym, but once you finish your workout, those fabrics become odor-magnets.
 If your sweat-soaked clothes are in a pile or a hamper, bacteria can grow and cause odors to linger and get worse.
-Leave them unwashed long enough, and you could end up with offensive odor and even mold.
+Leave them unwashed long enough, and you could end up with eye-watering odor and even mold.